 Over 6,000 acres on the estate are made up of parkland and an 18th century landscape garden surrounding the Georgian family home.
 There are lots of hidden secrets to uncover on the grounds of Killerton, including an unfinished house that was left for over 200 years.

 This restored 14th century estate has been a hub for the creative arts for hundreds of years.
 A visit to the hall will show you why artists, musicians and creatives have been inspired by this place and may even inspire your little ones to try out their own creative pursuits.
-See Molly and the Princess' magical day out at Dartington>

 Perched on the river Dart, north of Dartmouth, Greenway was the home of Agatha Christie.
 A place of inspiration that continues to bring visitors to south Devon.
 Catch the ferry from Dartmouth to see the grounds in all their glory, the water gives you the best vantage point.

-See Philip's family day out at Greenway>
+Check out Philip's family day out at Greenway.

 On the edge of Dartmoor, the castle stands proudly above the Teign Gorge.
 See the collections inside, the delicate garden and the quaint Wendy house before stepping outside of the grounds into the sheltered woodland paths of the Teign Valley.